plone/training/docs/volto/bootstrap.md

 (bootstrap-volto-label)=

-# Bootstrapping A Volto project
+# Bootstrapping a Volto project

 ```{note}
 It is recommended to work on a Linux or Mac.